16th Guards Rifle Division: Battles for Rzhev

-Due to the weather Western Front's forces delayed their offensive until August 4.
-When it began it immediately made significant progress on either side of the village of Pogoreloe Gorodishche.
-On the following day Army General Georgy Zhukov was appointed to overall command of the two Fronts and proposed to liberate Rzhev with 30th and 31st Armies as soon as August 9.
-However it was not until August 21 that Polunino finally fell to the combined efforts of 16th Guards, 2nd Guards Motorized and 52nd Rifle Divisions, after which these severely depleted units advanced to the outskirts of Rzhev.
-After a limited regrouping 30th Army resumed the offensive at 05:30 on August 24.
-Over the next two days it reached the Volga River 5 to 6 km west of the city and forced a crossing on August 29, but was unable to go farther.
-On the same day the Army was transferred to Western Front.
-During September 30, the Army continued to attack, gradually gaining several blocks in the northeast sector of the city before finally going over to the defense on October 1.
-In the course of the fighting through August and September it suffered total personnel losses of 99,820 to gain 10 km on its right flank and 20 km on its left.
+Owing to adverse weather conditions, forces of the Western Front postponed their offensive until 4 August.
+When the operation commenced, it achieved immediate gains on both sides of the village of Pogoreloye Gorodishche.
+On the following day, Army General Georgy Zhukov was appointed overall commander of the two Fronts and proposed the liberation of Rzhev by the 30th and 31st Armies by August 9.
+However, Polunino was not captured until August 21, following combined attacks by the 16th Guards, 2nd Guards Motorized, and 52nd Rifle Division.
+These formations, having sustained heavy losses, then advanced to the outskirts of Rzhev.
+After limited regrouping, the 30th Army resumed the offensive at 05:30 on August 24.
+Over the next two days, it reached the Volga River 5 to 6 km west of the city and forced a crossing on August 29, but was unable to go farther.
+On the same day, the Army was transferred to the Western Front.
+On September 30, the Army continued to attack, gradually gaining several blocks in the northeast sector of the city before finally going over to the defense on October 1.
+In the course of the fighting through August and September, it suffered total personnel losses of 99,820 to gain 10 km on its right flank and 20 km on its left.

 During the offensive, on August 15, Colonel Knyazkov left command of the division, soon taking over the 28th Rifle Division.
 Colonel Pyotr Shafranov was reassigned from command of the 44th Guards Artillery Regiment to command of the division the following day; he would be promoted to the rank of major general on November 27.
 The 30th Army played a supporting role only during Operation Mars as it recovered from the summer's bloodletting.
-In January 1943, the division was moved to the reserves of Western Front for further rebuilding and in February it was assigned to 50th Army in the same Front but considerably farther to the south.
-On March 1, the 9th Army began Operation Büffel, the phased evacuation of the Rzhev salient; 50th Army played only a limited role in the pursuit, being located near the base of the salient.
+In January 1943, the division was moved to the reserves of the Western Front for further rebuilding, and in February, it was assigned to the 50th Army in the same Front, but considerably farther to the south.
+On March 1, the 9th Army began Operation Büffel, the phased evacuation of the Rzhev salient; the 50th Army played only a limited role in the pursuit, being located near the base of the salient.
 Its history recounted:

 The 50th Army's formations reached the enemy's main defensive belt on 17 March, where they encountered stiff resistance.
 Attempts to penetrate [the German defenses] failed in spite of the commitment of the second echelon...
 The army's forces went over to the defense along a line northeast and east of Spas-Demensk on April 1.

-Prior to this date the 16th Guards had been again transferred, now to 33rd Army, still in Western Front.
+Prior to this date, the 16th Guards had been again transferred, now to the 33rd Army, still in the Western Front.